algorand/pyteal/docs/api.rst

       The most recently submitted inner transaction.
 This is an instance of :any:`TxnObject`.

-      If an transaction group was submitted most recently, then this will be the last transaction in that group.
+      If a transaction group was submitted most recently, then this will be the last transaction in that group.

    .. data:: Gitxn
       :annotation: = <pyteal.InnerTxnGroup object>